Unsubsidized Student Loans

 How much can I borrow with a Direct unsubsidized student loan?

-Direct loans are federal student loans designed for students with financial need.
-This loan can be applied for via the FAFSA application.
+Direct loans are federal student loans that can be applied for via the FAFSA.
 For an unsubsidized student loan, the maximum amount you can receive is $5,500 (if you’re a first year student or freshman).
 On the other hand, third year students can receive as much as $6,500.

 What is the difference between subsidized and unsubsidized student loans?